LogCreative/DialogCreater/README.md

 ## Repository Structure

 ```
-DialogCreater
+DialogCreator
     |- 对话框生成器         Version 2.6 (2015)
     |- WindowsCreate.bat    Version 1.3 (2014)
 ```

-You can get the release version of this program in [Release Page](https://github.com/LogCreative/DialogCreater/releases).
+You can get the release version of this program in [Release Page](https://github.com/LogCreative/DialogCreator/releases).

 ## Compilation